173duprot/svkbd/README.md

 # svkbd
 The sxmo keyboard is very uncomfortable on mobile.\
-This is a config more comfortable and in line with standard mobile layout.
+This is a config more in line with standard mobile layout.